TaitoUnited/full-stack-template/README.md

 > It's common that idle applications are run down to save resources on non-production environments .
 If your application seems to be down, you can start it by running `taito start:ENV`, or by pushing some changes to git.

+## Modular structure

+### Directory hierarchy

+Application should be divided in loosely coupled highly cohesive parts by using a modular directory hierarchy.
+The following rules usually work well in an event-based solution (a GUI for example).
+In the backend you most likely need to break the rules once in a while, but still try to keep directories loosely coupled.

+* Create directory hierarchy primarily based on feature (`reporting`, `users`, ...) instead of type (`actions`, `containers`, `components`, `css`, ...).
+Use such file naming that you can easily determine the type from filename (e.g. `*.ducks.js`, `*.container.js`).
+Then you don't need to use directories to group the same type of files together.
+* A directory should not make references outside of its boundary.
+* A file should reference only files that are nearby (e.g. in the same directory or in a subdirectory directly beneath it).
+* Libraries and common directories are an exception to the previous dependency rules.
+Thus, you are allowed to import libraries and reference common directories that are located outside of directory (e.g. `../common`, `~common`).
+You can think of `common` directory as an *internal library*.
+* If you break the dependency rules, at least try to avoid making circular dependencies between directories.
+Also leave a `REFACTOR:` comment if the dependency is the kind that it should be refactored later.

+See [orig-template/client/app](https://github.com/TaitoUnited/orig-template/tree/master/client/app) as an example.
+See [General Software Design](https://github.com/TaitoUnited/taito/wiki/General-Software-Design) article for more information on how to structure your app.

+### Implementation

+Each block of implementation (function, class, module, sql query, ...) should be clearly named by its responsibility and implement only what it is responsible for, nothing else.
+References should be primarily nearby references (same file, same directory, subdirectory) with the exception of references to libraries and common directories.

 ## Version control

 ### Development branches